jf781/AzPub/README.md

-Using this repo for holding files that I need to be publically accessible git
+Repo is used for publically accessible repos